Bourbon (Morgan Griffiths song)

-"Bourbon" is a song written and recorded by Canadian country music artist Morgan Griffiths.
-The song was produced by the production duo The Renaissance, composed of Garrett Ward and Dan Botch.
+"Bourbon" is a song recorded by Canadian country music artist Morgan Griffiths.
+Griffiths wrote the song with the production duo The Renaissance, composed of Garrett Ward and Dan Botch.
 It marked Griffiths' debut single to be released to Canadian radio.

 Critical reception

 Rosie Long Decter of Billboard Canada described "Bourbon" as a "classic-themed lovelorn tune" and opined that it "shows off a slight growl in Griffiths' vocal and wouldn't be out of place on a playlist alongside breakout Canadian stars Josh Ross and Owen Riegling".
 She added that the song "could be an early sign of hits to come".

 Commercial performance

 "Bourbon" debuted at #36 on the Billboard Canada Country chart for the week of March 15, 2025, marking the highest debut of any song that week.
 It reached a peak of number four during the week of July 19, 2025, after nineteen weeks on the chart.
 The also song entered the all-genre Canadian Hot 100 at #99 for the week of August 16, 2025.